radiofrance/dib/docs/backends.md

 build engine.

 ## Kaniko

+> **Deprecated:** The Kaniko backend is deprecated and will be removed in a future release.
+Please use the BuildKit backend instead.

 [Kaniko](https://github.com/GoogleContainerTools/kaniko) offers a way to build container images inside a container or Kubernetes cluster, without the security tradeoff of running a docker daemon container with host privileges.